llorenzi90/bioinfo-utils/README.md

 # Bioinformatics custom scripts
- A collection of custom scripts and functions that I find useful and use recurrently but don’t exist in any repository yet
+ A collection of custom scripts and functions that I find useful and use recurrently